Anansi: How Dew tricked Anansi

 It came about that Anansi became friends with Dew, and that they both helped each other develop their own crops.
 One day, Anansi saw his friend Dew's crop and noticed the corn Dew grew was much finer than his own.
 Anansi became very jealous of Dew and craved the corn that Dew had grown more than his own, so he decided he would trick Dew.
 Anansi approached Dew and bragged, saying that his corn was better than Dew's, and suggested that Dew cut his corn so it would be as fine as his.
 Anansi promised Dew that if he cut his own crop, his corn would grow back and be the same quality as Anansi's corn was.
 Anansi however, was lying.

 Nonetheless, Dew fell for the Spider's schemes and agreed to cut his corn crop in the mistaken belief that his corn would grow again.
 Later that evening, neighbors in their village saw Dew's corn had been cut down and wondered why he did so, noting that the corn he had was very fine once.
-They asked Dew who'd convinced him to cut down his corn crop, and he replied that Anansi had convinced him to do so, in the hopes that his corn crop would be better than it was before.
-The neighbors sighed and told Dew that he'd been tricked, for his corn would not grow again.
+They asked Dew who had convinced him to cut down his corn crop, and he replied that Anansi had convinced him to do so, in the hopes that his corn crop would be better than it was before.
+The neighbors sighed and told Dew that he had been tricked, for his corn would not grow again.
 This upset Dew, but he promised them that he would trick Anansi just as he had tricked him.
 Dew, however, would trick Anansi with his mother instead of with corn like Anansi had him.

 As time passed, Dew worked especially hard and tirelessly to build up a large amount of wealth.
 He bought a scythe, hoe, axe, new clothes, and other equipment.
 Dew then told his mother his plan: he would tell Anansi that she had died and would then make a mock coffin in which to bury her.
 In the meanwhile, Dew wished for his mother to hide in their home upstairs while he prepared, so she did.
 Dew then made a coffin and announced her death to the village, inviting them to come see her burial.
-Once they had arrived, he snuck his mother from upstairs and had her hide underneath the floor where the mock coffin lay, as well as the many things he'd purchased, as he knew Anansi's greed would spurn him to steal from Dew if he saw them laying around.
+Once they had arrived, he snuck his mother from upstairs and had her hide underneath the floor where the mock coffin lay, as well as the many things he had purchased, as he knew Anansi's greed would spurn him to steal from Dew if he saw them laying around.
 Now that the plan was in order, it was time for the mock burial to begin.